 Living in California, you’ll also want to ask about coverage for such natural disasters as earthquakes, landslides and mudslides.
 The challenges posed by the state’s wildlife history aside, the California Department of Insurance says it’s important to shop around for insurance just as you would for any other product, doing your homework and asking plenty of questions

 California has several home insurance companies to choose from.
 Here are the top five options:

 - Amica: Amica is tied with USAA for the highest ratings for best homeowners insurance California.
 The insurer received five stars from J.D.
 Power & Associates across all six categories including policy offerings, interactions, price, billing and claims.
 Amica also received an A+ from the Better Business Bureau for promptly addressing customer complaints.

 - Auto Club of Southern California: The Auto Club of Southern California comes in behind the top three insurers with four out of five on the J.D.
 Power list.
-The company earned the highest rating in customer satisfaction from the Better Business Bureau of A+.
+The company has an excellent financial strength rating of ‘A+’ from A.M.
+Best.

 - Erie Insurance: Tied with the top two homeowners insurance California companies, Eerie earned four out of five stars overall from J.D.
 Power.
 The company also earned a solid A+ from A.M.
 Best for financial stability and from the Better Business Bureau.